utsaslab/SplitFS/README.md

 Tip: Redirect stderr for less verbose output: e.g `make test 2>/dev/null`

+## Notes
+1. Only regular files, block special files and directories (only for consistency guarantees) are handled by SplitFS, the other file types are delegated to POSIX.
+2. Only files in the persistent memory mount are handled by SplitFS, rest are delegated to POSIX.
+Currently this is only done by examination of absolute paths specified, we aim to have this check for relative paths too, soon.

 ## License

 Copyright for SplitFS is held by the University of Texas at Austin.
 Please contact us if you would like to obtain a license to use SplitFS in your commercial product.